Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Experiments

 \subsection{Additional experiments}

-On Burgers' equation and Darcy flow, we perform an additional experiment, which does not use a symbol network $a_{\theta_1}^{nn}(x)$, but only use $a_{\theta_2}^{nn}(\xi)$.
-In this case, the PDNO has the same structure as FNO except that the symbol is smooth.
-See PDNO ($a(\xi)$) in Table \ref{bugers_results} and Table \ref{darcy_results}.
+\paragraph{Darcy flow.} On Darcy flow, we perform an additional experiment, which does not utilize a symbol network $a_{\theta_1}^{nn}(x)$, but $a_{\theta_2}^{nn}(\xi)$.
+In this case, the PDNO has the same structure as FNO except for symbol networks.
+Refer to PDNO ($a(\xi)$) in Table \ref{burgers_darcy}.
 Although less than the original PDNO, the results of the PDNO without the dependency of the $x$-symbol perform better than the other models, including FNO.
-This shows why the smoothness of the symbol of PDNO is important.
+This explains why the smoothness of the symbol of PDNO is important.

-On the Navier-Stokes equation with $\nu = 1e-5$, we compare the train and the test relative $L^2$ errors along time $t$ in Figure \ref{error_time}.
-All models show that the test errors grow exponentially according to time $t$.
+\paragraph{Navier-Stokes equation.} On the Navier-Stokes equation, we also present the results with time-dependent PDIO (Section \ref{subsec:time_dep_PDIO}) in Table \ref{NS_results}.
+This exhibits a relatively high error but has the advantage of not using a recursive structure.
+In addition, for the Navier-Stokes equation with $\nu = 1e-5$, we compare the training and test relative $L^2$ errors along time $t$ in Figure \ref{error_time}.
+All models demonstrate that the test errors grow exponentially according to time $t$.
 Among them, PDNO consistently demonstrates the least test errors for all time $t$.
-More notable is the difference between the solid lines and the dashed lines, showing that MWT and FNO suffer from overfitting, whereas PDNO does not.
-This might be related to the smoothness of the symbols of models.
-Furthermore, the symbols of PDNO and the FNO are visualized in Figure \ref{weight_compare}.
+More notable is the difference between the solid and dashed lines, which indicates that MWT and FNO suffer from overfitting, whereas PDNO does not.
+The same trend is observed for Darcy flow (refer Table \ref{burgers_darcy}).
+This might be related to the smoothness of the models' symbols.
+Furthermore, the symbols of PDNO and FNO are visualized in Figure \ref{weight_compare}.

+\paragraph{Non-smooth solution operator for Burgers' equation.} We expect that the PDNO based on the PDO theory will provide a more accurate operator approximation compared to the conventional FNO when handling a smooth solution operator.
+To obtain a more precise understanding, we conducted additional experiments to approximate the solution operator of the Burgers' equation.
+The 1D Burgers' equation is a nonlinear PDE, which describes the interaction between the effects of nonlinear convection and diffusion as follows:

+where $u_0$ is the initial state and $\nu$ denotes the viscosity.
+We attempt to learn the nonlinear mapping from the initial state $u_0(x)$ to the solution $u(x, 1)$ at $t=1$.
+The Burgers' equation with a small viscosity parameter $\nu$ generates sharp shocks over time.
+In such cases, the solution operator becomes less smooth, and it is conceivable that in such scenarios, PDNO may provide a less accurate operator approximation than the FNO.
+The results from the Burgers data are presented in Table \ref{burgers} along with different resolutions $s$.
+As expected, in the case of the Burgers' equation with non-smooth solutions, the PDNO demonstrated errors that were either comparable to or even higher than those of the FNO.
+In addition to theoretical analysis in Section \ref{sec:PDIO}, this additional experiment confirms that PDNO is more beneficial when approximating smoother and more continuous solution operators.
+Refer to Appendix \ref{appendix:subsec:burgers} for more details.